 A "terroristic threat" shall mean a threat, communicated directly or indirectly, to: (1) commit any crime of violence with the intent to terrorize another; (2) cause evacuation of a building, place of assembly or facility of public transportation; or (3) otherwise cause serious public inconvenience, or cause terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.
-A "terroristic act" shall an act, committed directly or indirectly, which (1) constitutes a crime of violence with the intent to terrorize another; (2) causes evacuation of a building, place of assembly or facility of public transportation; or (3) otherwise causes serious public inconvenience, or causes a crime of violence with the intent to terrorize another; (2) causes evacuation of a building, place of assembly or facility of public transportation; or (3) otherwise causes serious public inconvenience, or causes terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.
+A "terroristic act" shall an act, committed directly or indirectly, which (1) constitutes a crime of violence with the intent to terrorize another; (2) causes evacuation of a building, place of assembly or facility of public transportation; or (3) otherwise causes serious public inconvenience, or causes terror or serious public inconvenience with reckless disregard of the risk of a building, place of assembly or facility of public transportation; or (3) otherwise causes serious public inconvenience, or causes terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.
 Students are prohibited from communicating terroristic threats or committing terroristic acts directed at any student, employee, Board member, community member or property owned, leased, being used by, or otherwise under the control of the district.
-This prohibition specifically includes threats and acts that a reasonable person would understand to constitute such a threat or act, regardless of the intent of the individual communicating the terroristic threats or committing the terroristic acts.
+This prohibition specifically includes threats and acts that a reasonable person would understand to constitute such a threat or act, regardless of the intent of the individual communicating the terroristic threats or committing the terroristic act.